Teast

 The answer depends on where—and who—you want to teach.

-In Asia, Latin America, and the online teaching world, a standard 120-hour TEFL certificate from a reputable provider is not only accepted but preferred.
-Schools in countries like Thailand, Vietnam, China, South Korea, and Mexico typically require a TEFL certification, but they don’t insist on CELTA.
-In fact, many employers are unfamiliar with CELTA unless they’re in more formal or academic settings.
+In Asia, Latin America, and the online teaching world, a standard 120-hour TEFL certificate is not only accepted but often preferred.
+Schools in countries like Thailand, Vietnam, China, South Korea, and Mexico typically ask for TEFL—not CELTA.

 Who Should Choose TEFL?